idexus/Sharp.UI/doc/properties.md

-# Properties and fluent methods
+# Properties and Fluent Methods

-The properties of the MAUI classes are matched with their fluent helper methods
+`Sharp.UI` provides a convenient way to set properties for UI elements by matching properties with fluent helper methods.
+This makes it easier and more readable to define the interface of your application.

+Here is an example of using fluent methods to set properties on a `Label`:

 ```cs
 new Label()